paritosh31mishra/Rule_Engine/README.md

-# Weather Application
+# Rule Engine

 ## Overview

-This application is built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and provides real-time weather updates for different cities.
-It stores hourly weather data in a MongoDB database and calculates daily summaries.
+This application is built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and provides a rule engine that allows users to create, combine, and evaluate rules.
+It stores rule-related data in a MongoDB database and provides real-time evaluations based on user-defined rules.

 ## Prerequisites